ortic/githubist/README.md

 githubist
 =========

 githubist is an alternative to gist where your code snippets are pulled from a git repository.
-It was written because some code examples belong in the main repository where they can be fixed by multiple users.
+It was written because some code examples belong in the main repository where they can be fixed by multiple users while snippets on gist can only be managed by a single person.

-Using githubist is simple, just embed a script take like this in your site:
+Using githubist is simple, just embed a script like this in your site:

 ```html
 <script src="http://githubist.ortic.com/punic/punic/examples/example.php"></script>